hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

     - `class_double('<class name>')`
     - `object_double('<class name>')`
     - Each of these has a `..._spy` variant.
+  - Will verify the double only if the class is loaded, if it's not loaded it will behave as a non-verifying double.
+    - Use the constant that points to the class instead of a string.
+This way you'll be forced to require the file that contains the constant; or
+    - Use the option configuration option `verify_doubled_constant_names` set to `true`.
+Make sure to have this in a support file under `spec/support` so that you load it on demand.
+Otherwise, you'll not be able to use verifying doubles without previously having loaded the corresponding class.
+This will be useful when you give the name of the constant as a string, instead of passing the constant directly.
+You can then use the flag: `--require support/support_config.rb`.

 - **Stubbed constant**: A Ruby constant -such as a class or module name- which you create, remove, or replace in a single test.